Description of the county in 1868

 - the Public Register of all Arms and Bearings in Scotland (1672 - 1909).
 This register of Coats of Arms in Scotland is kept by the Court of the Lord Lyon.

-- Its multitude of resources which are not online include later wills and testaments; records of the Church of Scotland - including kirk session records; records of dissenting and other churches; legal and court records; business records; land records; maps & plans; etc., etc. Catalogues and indexes are on this research page.
+- Its multitude of other resources which are not online include later wills and testaments; records of the Church of Scotland - including kirk session records; records of dissenting and other churches; legal and court records; business records; land records; maps & plans; etc., etc. Catalogues and indexes are on this research page.

 - The Scottish Archive Network (SCAN) provides access to the holdings of over 50 Scottish archives participating in the network.
 It has a searchable catalogue of these collections and has a host of resources and articles which will prove invaluable for anyone interested in the written history of Scotland.